Cosmo-Tech/cosmotech-api/doc/README.md

-# Documentation for Cosmo Tech Plaform API
+# Documentation for Cosmo Tech Platform API

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints